Available plugin hooks

 New in version 2.0.15.

-This hook is triggered when LemonLDAP::NG handles a Refresh Token grant for an offline session
+This hook is triggered when LemonLDAP::NG handles a Refresh Token grant for an offline session (user session no longer exists).

 The hook’s parameters are: